la3pna/matlab/vna/README.md

 % Version : 3.50
 % Date : 07/06/1995

-Given that I was 8 when the code was written, I didnt understand much about S-parmeters.

 As for the equations, they do follow almost directly from:
 % [1] G.F.
 Engen, C.A.
 Hoer, "Thru-Reflect-Line: An Improved Technique for
 % Calibrating the Dual Six-Port Automatic Network Analyser,"